Zenoleader/MGS-Bot/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **MGS Bot ToS**

 **1. Terms of Service:** By using the MGS bot, you agree to let the developers have access to specific data.
-The type of data we have it, but not limited to, your ID, username and tag, profile, guild IDs, and DMs with the bot.
-Use of the bot is considered agreement.
+The type of data we have it, but not limited to, **your ID, username and tag, profile, guild IDs, and DMs with the bot.** Use of the bot is considered agreement.

-**2. Access of Data:** By using the MGS bot, you agree to let the developers have access to your data.
-Only the bot developers of MGS have access to your data.
+**2. Access of Data:** By using the MGS bot, you agree to let the developers have access to your data. **Only the bot developers of MGS have access to your data**.
 We use your data to improve our bot in any way possible.

 **3. Storage of Data:** By using the MGS bot, you agree to let the developers store your data.
-We use your data to do analytics on how the bot is doing.
-If any breach of your data was made, we will notify all servers using the client.
+We use your data to do analytics on how the bot is doing. **If any breach of your data was made, we will notify all servers using the client.**

 **4. Request Data:** By using the MGS bot, you have the right to request your data stored by MGS.
 You can always request your data in the support server.
-Your data will never be declined when requested.
-You have the right to have your data removed.
+Your data will never be declined when requested. **You have the right to have your data removed. **

 **5. Underage Users:** By using the MGS bot, you accept that you have to be 13+ or of legal age in your country to use Discord.
-If any reports have been made of an underage user, we will do everything we can to delete that users' data.
+If any reports have been made of an underage user, **we will do everything we can to delete that users' data. **

 **6. Questions:** Have any quetions or concerns about our terms?
-Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=GTvVlcSGKZhBszrHHTQmKjJcLfbLQSHChbjFFbfRvSgDwxjnXSzVFDqcfTfNLFfRzhXtGlZZzqBKr).
-Our responses could take 3-5 business days.
+Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=GTvVlcSGKZhBszrHHTQmKjJcLfbLQSHChbjFFbfRvSgDwxjnXSzVFDqcfTfNLFfRzhXtGlZZzqBKr). **Our responses could take 3-5 business days.**

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 **MGS Bot Privacy Policy**